raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 Leaving aside for the moment the question of temporary results generated as the algorithm does its work, the cache itself has a very regular reference structure, and thus a simple reference counting scheme works.
 A square is the parent of each of its four direct children and it is also the parent of each of the result squares it calculates.
 Every square in the cache has zero or more parents in the cache.
 A square with no parents in the cache is eligible to be removed.
 When it is removed, the reference count for each child is decremented, and if they become zero, the child is removed as well.

 Garbage collection could be done in parallel with computation, but it is simpler to check the cache to see if it is getting full (>700,000 squares) and if so, perform garbage collection until there is enough headroom to continue computation (arbitrarily set at <350,000 squares).
 The numbers can be tuned if necessary, collecting too much garbage will hamper performance by forcing the algorithm to recalculate futures that had been thrown away.
 And of course, collecting too little garbage will cause the garbage collection algorithm to be invoked repeatedly, imposing overhead.

-Performance could be improved by tuning the start collection and stop collection thresholds.
-Another potential improvement would be to create a strategy for prioritizing squares to be garbage collected, such as by Least Recently Used.

 ### Recursion: See "recursion"